Commission on Cancer Accredited Program logo

 We know chemotherapy can be a challenging experience for patients and loved ones.
 Our compassion, expertise and understanding come from years of providing excellent care to cancer patients receiving these therapies.
 You are in good hands.

-Therapy is coordinated with radiation centers in Sedro Woolley at United General Hospital, in Mt.
+Radiation therapy is coordinated with radiation centers in Sedro Woolley at Peace Health, in Mt.
 Vernon at Skagit Regional Cancer Center and in Everett at Providence Regional Cancer Center.
+Referrals are made based on patient preference and convenience.

 We also provide infusion of blood products and non-oncology infusions such as hydration, antibiotics and medications ordered by outside primary care providers and specialists such as neurology, rheumatology and allergy.

-You can receive infusion therapy here at WhidbeyHealth even if your doctor or oncologist is off island.
+You can receive infusion therapy here at WhidbeyHealth even if your doctor is off island.
+To get started, you will need a referral from your primary care physician as part of your cancer treatment plan.

+Our medical oncologists are partners with Fred Hutch Cancer Center for consideration of patient enrollment into clinical trials.
 If your oncologist believes you are a potential candidate for a clinical trial they will discuss this option with you.
-They are also aware of other trials going on in Seattle.
-If they believe one of these trials would be beneficial, and you are interested, they will refer you to see someone.
+If you are interested, they will refer you to see someone.

 Our Providers